LabKey/examples/docker/labkey-20.3-community/README.md

 This folder contains a sample docker-compose file and sample Docker configurations to stand up an instance of LabKey Server Community edition for testing.

 ### IMPORTANT: Not Recommended for Production use
- This image was meant for trying out LabKey Server and not meant for running a production server or for storing important biomedical data.
+ This image is meant for trying out LabKey Server and not meant for running LabKey as a production service.
 #### Technology configuration:
 * LabKey Server 20.3.2
 * Tomcat 9